craykos/cs2-dojo-config/README.md

 ᴠ.
 3.18

-Supported maps: ancient, anubis & mirage
+Instant smokes for: ancient, anubis & mirage

 Installation:
 1. Copy files for the limited test of CS2 to the folder